235u/proposals/GamePriceComparison/README.md

 ## Proposal

-1. Review the prototype and read the documentation, highlighting some "simple" complexity.
+1. Review the prototype and read the documentation, highlighting some complexity.
 2. Hire, approving the first milestone ("Proof of concept").

 > I can provide further details as required